sandeep-tukaram/algods/datastructure/array/README.md

           Compaction optimizes the performance.
 (TODO - code)

 3. due to memory:
+    * direct access - a position in array is a direct access to the corresponding word (other memory unit) in memory.
+This is usually referred to as direct access.
     * performance -> when does memory allocation happen
       + compile-time(static ?) - shouldn't apply for interprented languages.
 (TODO - explore)
       + runtime(dynamic)- languagues such as Java and C provision runtime allocation.
 Java compiles to bytecode which is then interpreted.